University of Maryland

 Kane holds a Master of Science in counseling and student personnel services from Kansas State University and a doctorate in higher education from the University of Maryland.

 He grew up in the southern tier of New York State and received his bachelor's degree from the State University of New York at Plattsburgh.
-He, his wife, Patti, and three children, Owen, Andrew and Ellie, will relocate to the Bradford area this summer.
+He, his wife, Patti, and three children, Owen, Andrew and Ellie, joined the University of Pittsburgh at Bradford community on July 30, 2018.